KristineAtease1/alx-low_level_programming/0x0F-function_pointers/README.md

-A file for function and pointers
+A file for Functions and Pointers